 Pellet Loss—Its Impact and Its Management

-In recent years and with increasing frequency, researchers have reported that seabirds, turtles and fish are ingesting a wide variety of plastic items, including pellets that could affect their ability to breathe, swallow or digest foods properly.
+In recent years and with increasing frequency, researchers have reported that seabirds, turtles and fish are ingesting a wide variety of plastic items, including pellets, flakes, and powder that could affect their ability to breathe, swallow or digest foods properly.
 Most of these plastics are used in consumer products (e.g., bottles, caps, containers) that have been carelessly discarded.
-Some of this litter is in the form of resin pellets that enter the waste stream and can end up in the ocean and our natural environment.
-When these pellets are accidentally eaten by wildlife, they may not pass through their digestive tracts, which could lead to malnutrition or even starvation.
+Some of this litter is comprised of resin pellets, flakes, and powder that enter the waste stream and can end up in the ocean and our natural environment.
+When pellets, flakes, or powder is accidentally eaten by wildlife they cannot be passed through their digestive tracts, which could lead to malnutrition or even starvation.
 The impacts of ingested marine debris can be significant and warrant efforts to prevent plastic materials from entering the environment.

-While consumers are responsible for the proper recycling and disposal of consumer products and packaging, the plastics industry must focus on proper containment of plastic pellets.
-We must prevent the pellets from getting into waterways that eventually lead to the sea.
+While consumers are responsible for the proper recycling and disposal of consumer products and packaging, the plastics industry must focus on proper containment of plastic pellets, flakes, and powder.
+We must prevent this material from getting from getting into waterways that eventually lead to the sea.

-All employees in every aspect of the industry must be educated on how to properly handle and dispose of plastic pellets with the goal of zero pellet loss.
+All employees in every aspect of the industry must be educated on how to properly handle and dispose of plastic pellets, flakes, and powder with the goal of zero pellet, flake, and powder loss.

 The OCS Program

-The Society of the Plastics Industry (SPI) began an education effort in the early 1990s to reduce pellet loss by resin producers, transporters, bulk terminal operators and plastics processors.
-A number of public service materials under the name of Operation Clean Sweep (OCS) were developed and disseminated to companies nationwide.
-The message was simple: resin pellets should be contained, reclaimed and/or disposed of properly.
+Plastics Industry Association (PLASTICS) began an education effort in 1991 to reduce pellet, flake, and powder loss by resin producers.
+A number of public service materials under the name of Operation Clean Sweep® (OCS) were developed and disseminated to companies nationwide.
+The message was simple: Resin pellets, flakes, and powder should be contained, reclaimed and/or disposed of properly.
 It’s now time to refocus our industry on this problem and to expand the OCS initiative to solve it.

-The American Chemistry Council (ACC) and SPI are working together on a revitalized OCS program to strengthen efforts to educate and change behavior in the plastics industry with a goal of zero pellet loss.
-ACC and SPI are strongly committed to this effort and are encouraging plastics companies to participate in the OCS program, which includes the practices and tools outlined in this manual.
-In addition, ACC and SPI are encouraging companies to sign onto the Declaration for Solutions to Marine Litter, of which the OCS program is a key element.
-Only by working globally can industry help to affect the introduction of pellets into the environment.
+The Plastics Division of the American Chemistry Council (ACC) and PLASTICS are working together on a revitalized OCS program to strengthen efforts to educate and change behavior in the plastics industry with a goal of zero pellet, flake, and powder loss.
+ACC and PLASTICS are strongly committed to this effort and are encouraging plastics companies to participate in the OCS program, which includes the practices and tools outlined in this manual.
+In addition, ACC and PLASTICS are encouraging companies to sign onto the Declaration for Solutions to Marine Litter, of which the OCS program is a key element.
+Only by working globally can industry help to affect the introduction of resin pellets, flakes, and powder into the environment.

 How You Can Help

-Each segment of the industry – whether resin producers, transporters, bulk terminal operators or plastics processors – has a role to play in eliminating resin pellet loss.
-It’s the little things that count – a few pellets here, a handful there.
-They all add up when you consider the thousands of facilities in the industry and the frequency with which resin pellets are loaded and unloaded.
+Each segment of the industry – whether resin producers, transporters, bulk terminal operators, plastics processors, and plastics recyclers – has a role to play in eliminating resin pellet, flake, and powder loss.
+It’s the little things that count.
+A handful of resin here and there can add up when you consider the thousands of facilities in the industry and the frequency with which resin pellets are loaded and unloaded.

-Commitment by everyone in every company, from top management to shop floor employees, is essential to eliminating pellet loss.
+Commitment by everyone in every company, from top management to the shop floor employees, is essential to achieving zero pellet, flake, and powder loss.

-Pellet containment is good for the environment.
+Zero pellet, flake, and powder loss is good for the environment.
 It’s good for business – pellet loss represents a source of revenue loss.
-And, in many jurisdications, there are separate legal or permit requirements addressing pellet loss.
+And, in many jurisdictions, there are separate legal or permit requirements addressing pellet loss.